farrasmuttaqin/blockchain256/README.md

 ### Adding a block.

-Our blockchain will be saved in the `blockchain.dat` file for the example.
+Blockchain will be saved in the `blockchain.dat` file for the example.

 ````php
 require 'vendor/autoload.php';